The Anarchist Collectives

-The Anarchist Collectives: Workers’ Self-Management in the Spanish Revolution, 1936–1939 is a book of perspectives from the Spanish Revolution.
-It was edited by Sam Dolgoff and was initially published in 1974 by Free Life Editions.
+The Anarchist Collectives: Workers’ Self-Management in the Spanish Revolution, 1936–1939 is a collection of essays about the Spanish Revolution of 1936.
+Edited by Sam Dolgoff, it features contributions by Murray Bookchin, Isaac Puente, Gaston Leval, Augustin Souchy, José Peirats, Alardo Prats and H.E.
+Kaminski.
+It was initially published in 1974 by Free Life Editions.
 By arrangement with Free Life Editions, Black Rose Books subsequently published a Canadian edition in 1990.